hbk91/2021StudyNotes/AI_Prompt_Engineering.md

 ---

+## **Working with Large Documents:**

+- **Reading PDF/Document:** Say, "**Extract** this document to plain text, and then read it."
+Instead of, simply saying "Read the document".
+Adding extract upfront works better.
+Then you can ask it to reread the document for more precise details.
+- **Getting more Output:** If output is cut-off due to single output limit constraints, type **Continue** or **Proceed**
+- **Structured Data:** **Read** and **Explain** the structure of the data in this document.
+- **Index for the Document:** It is helpful to create an Index/Map of the document upfront.
+This helps AI figure out where to look when you ask it a subsequent question.
+Say, "Please analyse each page and create a search index that maps key topics to pages."

 ## **AI as an LLM vs AI as a Coder:**

 | **Task**                 | **LLM**                                                        | **Code Interpreter (Coder)**                        | **Rationale**                                              |